Communications by NHRIs/CSOs

 After a CMDH meeting, the order of business of the meeting, with the relevant decisions and other documents, are published on the Execution Department’s webpage on CMDH meetings.

-NHRIs and NGOs can check the preliminary draft list of cases proposed for detailed examination for the next CMDH meeting on the home page of the Execution’s Department website.
+NHRIs and CSOs can check the preliminary draft list of cases proposed for detailed examination for the next CMDH meeting on the home page of the Execution’s Department website.
 This list is available online after each CMDH meeting, together with the list of cases listed for detailed examination at future HR meetings by decisions of the Committee.

 If you wish to receive notifications when a new document regarding cases you are interested in is published in HUDOC-EXEC, you have the possibility to subscribe to targeted RSS feeds allowing to follow action plans, action reports and communications published by the Execution Department.